-The Committee ensures it seeks independent advice as appropriate and the Committee also has access to HR and company secretariat without the executives present.
+The Committee ensures it seeks independent advice as appropriate, and the Committee also has access to the HR Director and General Counsel & Company Secretary without the executives present.
 Consistent with good practice, any decisions are taken without the affected individual present.

-This report will be submitted to shareholders for approval at the AGM to be held on 24 July 2020.
+This Report will be submitted to shareholders for approval at the AGM to be held on 6 July 2023.

-Approved by the Board on 9 June 2020 and signed on its behalf by:
+Approved by the Board on 24 May 2023 and signed on its behalf by: